How does mission affect my writing?

 I love creating complex characters who think and live large.
 I give some of them superpowers to remember, relish, and learn from past misadventures.
 It’s fiction, grounded in a wee bit of truth.

 Marks Holiday Letter

-Humorous fictional story of how Daggar Marks described he and his wife’s year including their new business selling robot dog stud services.
-Published by Nat 1 LLC, “File Not Found” anthology here. (link coming)
+Humorous fictional story of how Daggar Marks described his and his wife’s year including their new business selling robot dog stud services.
+Published by Nat 1 LLC, “File Not Found” anthology available at Amazon.com here.

 Career Advice for the Dying

-Won honorable mention in the Tulip Tree humor contest – link coming soon.
+Earned honorable mention in the Tulip Tree Review humor contest – purchase here.
 This is an oddball satirical piece about career coaching services for those diagnosed with a terminal illness that I hope makes readers think, wait – is this really a thing?